kamiyaa/joshuto/docs/configuration/joshuto.toml.md

 # sort in reverse
 reverse = false

+# Configuratioons related to searching and selecting files
+[search]
+# Different case sensitivities for searching and selecting files
+# - insensitive
+# - sensitive
+# - smart: when the pattern contains at least one uppercase letter, joshuto can search
+#   files case-sensitively, otherwise it will ignore the difference between lowercase
+#   and uppercase
+case_sensitivity = "insensitive"

 # Optional list of command aliases (empty by default)
 [cmd_aliases]
 # q = "quit"